 If you have a situation that you need to report, but the incident is a past event and non-threatening (not in-progress, suspects are not known or not seen), then you may want to contact the law enforcement agency by calling the non-emergency contact number.

 How can I help?

 One of the most significant problems that emergency responders face is the majority of homes do not have their current address displayed, or properly displayed, so that emergency responders can readily see them.
 With the E911 system, emergency responders will know what your address is, but locating an exact residence where the address is not prominently displayed can be difficult, take valuable time, and may have serious and tragic results in situations where seconds count.
 Having your address or house number displayed on both sides of your mailbox, at the end of your driveway, or on the house itself, in large easy-to-read numbers makes it easier for emergency responders to locate your residence.
+Maintaining you fire number is also important.
+Make sure the fire number is clean and clear from excessive weeds, trees, or debris.
 You can also turn on outside yard lights or porch lights to help first responders find your residence during the hours of darkness.

 Welcome to the Dunn County E911 Communications Center.
 The communications center is not a division of the Sheriff's Office, however, works closely with the Sheriff's Office and other emergency service departments throughout the county.

 The 911 center is the Public Safety Answering Point for ALL 911 calls placed in Dunn County.
 Dispatching is provided for the

 Dunn County Sheriff's Office